alexwlchan/alexwlchan.net/src/_drafts/2022-in-reading.md

   <div class="review_text">
     <p>
       This is an anthology of essays about different people’s experiences of gender, focusing on a sense of joy rather than despair.
-      It’s lovely to see such a variety of perspectives on gender, and to see how even tiny moments can bring such happiness.
+      It’s lovely to see such a variety of perspectives on gender, and how even tiny moments can bring such happiness.
     </p>
     <p>
       I really enjoyed getting the different perspectives, some of which resonate closely with me, others which are very different.